CanadianBeaver/AwesomeGuns/DESCRIPTION.md

 ### Laser weapon

 - Laser technology depends on Elerium and UFO Power Source
-- Research of laser weapon opens from craft cannon.
+- Research of laser weapon opens from craft cannon

+### Alien weapon

+- Research of alien weapon depends on interrogation.
+Alien soldier, engineer and medic are necessary for this
+- The alien weapons are controlled by mind, therefore alien weapons can not be used by human without changing
+- The plasma pistols and plasma rifles can be converted for using in combats
+- The heavy plasma and blaster bombs can not be used in combats, but can be used in manufacturing weapons for aircrafts
+- The stun grenade can be manufactured from alien stun bomb

 ![Research tree](WorkFiles/Research.png)